ptem/nicotine-plus-plus/README.md

       - ./nicotine_data/config:/config/nicotine

     ```
-4. Run the following command to build the docker and create the container: ```docker compose up -d --build```
+4. Open a command prompt, navigate to the repository root folder and run the following command: ```docker compose up -d --build```.

 And that's it!
-Nicotine++ should now be running on your machine.
+Nicotine++ should be now running on your machine.

+*If you want, you can now delete the file `credentials.txt` that you created previously.*

 ## API

 ```
-Under construction
+Documentation under construction
 ```

 ## Nicotine+